davidalanb/cs-518-labs/02 Database/PREPP.md

     - Update: Modifying existing records in a database (update)
     - Delete: Removing existing records from a database (delete)

+## ServerSelectionTimeoutError Fix

+If you happen to receive an error with the message "ServerSelectionTimeoutError [SSL: CERTIFICATE_VERIFY_FAILED]..." while trying to connect to MongoDB, this seems to be caused by MongoDB's digital certificate not appearing on your computer's trusted certificate list for some reason.

+To fix this, you can install the "certifi" module on your machine (either through pip or your IDE's Python module manager), and then modify your __init__ function in DBManager.py by changing:

+* "myclient = pymongo.MongoClient(conn_str)" to
+* "myclient = pymongo.MongoClient(conn_str, tlsCAFile=certifi.where())"

 ## References

 Python references: